Classification of SARS-CoV-2 Variants through The Epistatical Circos Plots with Convolutional Neural Networks: Materials and Methods

 with $s$ labeling the sequences from 1 to $N$.
 An adjustment procedure is applied afterwards to reconcile the two in principle different values obtained for $J_{ij}$ from maximizing respectively $P(\sigma_i|\bm\sigma_i)$ or $P(\sigma_j|\bm\sigma_j)$.
 Additionally, regularization, typically an $L_2$ penalty, is used.
 By optimizing these sums of log-conditional probabilities in eq.~\eqref{eq:pesudo_condi_log_likelihood} over all sites and sequences, PLM efficiently estimates the local fields and coupling parameters, allowing for accurate inference in high-dimensional genomic datasets where exact likelihood maximization by eq.~\eqref{eq:ML-r} is computationally infeasible.

 We here take the inferred parameters $J_{ij}$ as proxies for epistatic fitness parameters.
 In the setting of QLE this corresponds to the low mutation rate inference formula $f_{ij}^*=rc_{ij}J_{ij}^*$~\cite{Kimura1965,NeherShraiman2009,NeherShraiman2011} and ignoring the overall numerical factor $r$ (recombination rate) and loci-specific factor $c_{ij}$ (related to genomic distance between $i$ and $j$).
 With PLM the interaction between loci $i$ and $j$ was scored by Frobenius parametric number.
 To extract the most informative epistatic interactions from the SARS-CoV-2 genome, we selected the top 200 locus pairs with the highest coupling scores inferred by DCA.
 The genomic positions of the corresponding nucleotides were mapped by aligning them to the reference sequence ``Wuhan-Hu-1".
 These pairwise interactions were subsequently visualized using the Circos software \cite{krzywinski2009circos}, resulting in a comprehensive graphical representation of the epistatic network across the SARS-CoV-2 genome, as illustrated in Fig. \ref{fig:curcos_plot}.
+Plots corresponding to Beta and Gamma variants are grouped into the ``Else" category to mitigate class imbalance and ensure sufficient sample size for reliable model training.

 Based on the filtering thresholds of $\phi=0.95$ and $\phi=0.96$, the number of generated epistatic interaction (Circos) images varied across different variants.
-To ensure balanced representation, we randomly selected approximately 500 images from each variant category, resulting in a total of 1,984 images used for training the convolutional neural network (CNN).
-The dataset was randomly divided into 80\% for training and 20\% for validation to optimize model performance.
+To ensure balanced representation, we randomly selected approximately 500 images from each variant category, resulting in a total of 1,984 images used for training the convolutional neural networks (CNN).
+The whole dataset was randomly divided into 80\% for training and 10\% for validation to optimize model performance.
+The other 10\% is used for testing.
+While this ensures balanced sampling, it may introduce correlations between training and validation sets due to temporal proximity as the images are generated from temporally stratified subsets of sequences.
 A detailed distribution of the images across different variants is provided in Table~\ref{tab.1}.
 The dataset is representative of the overall image population generated by our analysis pipeline, and similar Circos plots used for CNN training are publicly available in the GitHub repository \cite{JingBo2023}.